hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_scale_set_orchestrator_vm.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group in which the Virtual Machine Scale Set Orchestrator VM should be exist.
 Changing this forces a new resource to be created.

 * `platform_fault_domain_count` - (Required) Specifies the number of fault domains that are used by this Virtual Machine Scale Set Orchestrator VM.
+Changing this forces a new resource to be created.

-~> **NOTE:** The number of Fault Domains varies depending on which Azure Region you're using - [a list can be found here](https://github.com/MicrosoftDocs/azure-docs/blob/master/includes/managed-disks-common-fault-domain-region-list.md).
+~> **NOTE:** The number of Fault Domains varies depending on which Azure Region you're using - a list can be found [here](https://github.com/MicrosoftDocs/azure-docs/blob/master/includes/managed-disks-common-fault-domain-region-list.md).

 * `single_placement_group` - (Required) Should the Virtual Machine Scale Set Orchestrator VM use single placement group?
+Changing this forces a new resource to be created.

-~> **NOTE:** You can only assign `single_placement_group` `false` unless you have opted-in the private preview program of the orchestration mode of virtual machine scale sets.
+~> **NOTE:** You cannot assign `single_placement_group` to `true` unless you have opted-in the private preview program of the orchestration mode of virtual machine scale sets.

 * `zones` - (Optional) A list of Availability Zones in which the Virtual Machines in this Scale Set should be created in.
 Changing this forces a new resource to be created.